Connecticut Digital Government Summit 2025 Banner

 A message from our Keynote Speaker

-It is my pleasure to invite you to the 8th annual Connecticut Digital Government Summit.
+Technology enriches our lives every day.
+We can no longer imagine what it would be like to provide government services without it.
+Join me and the leaders driving public sector improvements across the state at the 9th annual Connecticut Digital Government Summit.
 This Summit provides a unique opportunity for government and technology leaders to discuss our common challenges, learn from industry innovation, and collaborate to better serve our State’s residents.
-This Summit is not targeted specifically for technical individuals.
-It is relevant to all governmental leaders and practitioners who wish to improve the services we provide.
+This Summit is relevant to all governmental leaders and practitioners who wish to improve the services we provide.
 I hope you will join me in building the next generation of government this September in Hartford, Connecticut.

 – Mark Raymond, Chief Information Officer, State of Connecticut